argonautproject/clinicalnotes/source/pages/guidance.md

 The developers of this guide considered requiring Clients query both DocumentReference and DiagnosticReport to get all information for a patient.
 Querying both places would provide all the information for a patient.
 However, the requirement to query two places is potentially dangerous if a client doesn't understand this requirement and queries only one.

-In order to enable consistent access to scanned narrative-only clinical reports the Argonaut servers agreed to expose these reports through both DiagnosticReport and DocumentReference.
+In order to enable consistent access to scanned narrative-only clinical reports the Argonaut servers agreed to expose these reports through *both* DiagnosticReport and DocumentReference.

   When DiagnosticReport.presentedForm (Attachment) references a Scan (PDF), then that Attachment **SHALL** also be accessible through DocumentReference.content.attachment.

 Exposing the content in this manner guarantees a Client will receive the clinical information available for a patient.
-The DocumentReference and DiagnosticReport resources representing the same data will point to the same attachment, so a client can easily identify these duplicates.
+The DocumentReference and DiagnosticReport resources representing the same data will point to the same attachment url using the elements listed below, so a client can easily identify these duplicates.

 * DocumentReference.content.attachment.url
 * DiagnosticReport.presentedForm.url